 To learn more, read our report Rethinking Energy Data Access: Conquering Barriers to Achieve Local Climate Goals.
 An executive summary, and links to each of the use cases, can be found here.

 Do you work for a local government that wants to make smarter policies based on utility data?
 Do you work for a utility regulator who wants to develop thoughtful policies around who can access utility data and why?
-Contact Kelly Crandall at email@example.com.
+Contact Julia Eagles at email@example.com.